Holobiont-Ecology/Holobiont-Ecology.github.io/_pages/research.md

 - **spatiotemporal logic** in symbiotic systems
 - **ecological and evolutionary consequences of symbiotic coordination** under environmental change

 **Beyond fundamental discovery**, our work aims to harness the principles of holobiont organization for applications in **ecological conservation, sustainable agriculture, and long‑term ecosystem resilience**.
-Because mycorrhizal symbioses represent one of the most ancient and successful mutualisms on Earth—dating back over 450 million years—they offer a powerful model for understanding how multi‑species systems can be engineered or guided to stabilize environments, enhance plant productivity, and support life in changing or extreme conditions.
+Because mycorrhizal symbioses represent one of the most ancient and successful mutualisms on Earth, they offer a powerful model for understanding how multi‑species systems can be engineered or guided to stabilize environments, enhance plant productivity, and support life in changing or extreme conditions.

 **By uncovering the rules that govern symbiotic coordination, we seek to contribute to** emerging strategies in ecosystem restoration, microbiome‑informed agriculture, and, in the long term, the design of resilient biological systems that could support terra‑forming or controlled ecological life‑support contexts.